FREE Summer Camps – Low-Cost Summer Camps 2023 – Ultimate Resource

 Microsoft Kids Camps

 Microsoft stores across the country offer free summer camps for children that explore things like designing video games, robotics, and coding.
-This summer they are even offering a Harry Potter-themed coding camp.
 The camps are totally FREE (advanced registration is required) and for ages 6-14.

 Apple Store Camps